Post updated: March 2021

-So a few weeks ago, while staying at Vera Playa, we decided to exploit a particularly lovely morning with a leisurely walk down the beach.
-Having done my homework before departure for this, our first visit to this famous naturist town on the Andalusia coast, (you can read that report here) I had a pretty good sense of the general layout of the authorized naturist zones, as compared to the nudity tolerated zones, well delineated on the most excellent map on the Vera Playa friends webpage where the color fades away to indicate, “You have now left naturist wonderland!
+So a few years ago, while staying at Vera Playa, we decided to exploit a particularly lovely morning with a leisurely walk down the beach.
+Having done my homework before departure for this, our first visit to this famous naturist town on the Andalusia coast, (you can read that report here) I had a pretty good sense of the general layout of the authorized naturist zones, as compared to the nudity tolerated zones, well delineated on the most excellent map on the Vera Playa friends webpage (Now, since vanished from the web!) where the color fades away to indicate, “You have now left naturist wonderland!
 Have a nice day!”

 Of course, I didn’t bother to print out the map before heading off to Spain, and it seemed less than practical to lug along my MacBook as we meandered down the broad sandy shoreline, simply for the benefit of adhering to these rather arbitrary borders on this Spanish beach where the law reads that any beach can be a naturist beach, as long as you don’t offend the locals.
 Well!
 That pretty much clears things up!
 How far can we walk naked until we should turn around or cover up?
 And how do we assess the attitude of the locals as to their collective threshold for taking personal offense?

 How about this for a possible guideline: As long as we can see another naked person, it’s all good!

 Intellectually, that policy makes a lot of sense to me, though in practice, the margin of error related to such real-time-decision-making is incredibly wide.
 For starters, how does one identify “the locals,” and once having done so, how do you determine whether or not they are offended?
 That topless middle-aged woman reading a book on the beach – is she a local?
 How about that nude woman simply lying out, working on her all-over tan?
 Is she a local?
 And what about that naked guy walking the beach about 100 paces in front of us?
 He doesn’t seem to be offending anyone.
 Oh wait!
 He’s not naked!